Should I buy Enphase Microinverters or just settle for a standard string inverter?

 The other limitation is that we need to match the panels in order to add panels to a string.
 This limits the upgrade window to around a year or so, as trying to find old stock is close to impossible due to the fast advances in technology.

-8. Single Phase vs. Three Phase Power
+8. Single-Phase vs. Three-Phase Power

-With a standard string inverter system, we would normally use a single phase inverter even if you have three phase power.
+With a standard string inverter system, we would normally use a single-phase inverter even if you have three-phase power.
 We connect the inverter to the phase that uses the most power.
-The alternative is to use an expensive three phase inverter.
-For systems over 5kWs you must have three phase power and so the only option is to use a three phase inverter.
+The alternative is to use an expensive three-phase inverter.
+For systems over 5kWs, you must have three-phase power and so the only option is to use a three-phase inverter.

-With an Enphase Micro Inverter system, there is no additional cost for you if you have three phase power.
-This is the best option from a technical viewpoint, and can save you a lot of money as you don’t need to upgrade to a three phase solution.
+With an Enphase Micro Inverter system, there is no additional cost for you if you have three-phase power.
+This is the best option from a technical viewpoint and can save you a lot of money as you don’t need to upgrade to a three-phase solution.

-9. 10 Year Warranty as Standard
+9. 15 Year Warranty as Standard

 10. Battery Ready